espressif/esp-now/examples/wireless_debug/README.md

 * `help`: prints all currently supported commands.

 ### Web Server
+The function is closed by default.
+If you want to use the function, please follow the steps.
 - Open Web server under `Example Configuration` Options:
    * Set `Enable WebServer debugging` to `y`,default is `n`.
    * Set `mDNS Host Name`, default is `espnow-webserver`